Rbukowit/Bukowitz-Portfolio/PartIIFinalProject.md

 # Moodboard

 Below is my moodboard for this project.
+The inspiration came from pictures of horseshoe crabs and red knots in the wild since they are the main focus of the project.
+I used blue colors since horseshoe crab blood is blue and because the horseshoe crabs live in water/ beach environments (and people associate water with the color blue).
+I also used a sandy color (again, a connection to the beach), and a dark gray color which ties in with the horseshoe crabs' shells.

 ![HSC Moodboard](https://user-images.githubusercontent.com/78364263/110418455-9385be00-8065-11eb-86f1-92ebd24974fb.png)